benwiz/benwiz.github.io/README.md

 ## To Do

-- Brand?
-- Use a better background
+- Use a better background.
+Probably make it using p5.js.
-- Contact mailto link
-- Create a place to display and talk about BragOn.
-Probably a GitHub repo.